 The Summer Leadership Fellows provides opportunities for students to engage in 10-week summer internships in non-profit and government organizations.
 Students represent the John Brandl Scholars, Fleischhacker Center for Ethical Leadership in Action, and Marie & Robert Jackson Fellows.
 Students with varying majors, interests, and experiences are selected through an application and interview process to be part of the Summer Leadership Fellows cohort.
 Each student selected for the program will receive $6,000 – subject to taxes and paid throughout the summer.
 All majors welcome to apply!
 Students may elect to register for and earn internship credits, although it is not required to receive the fellowship.
 Students are not eligible to receive funding for an internship that takes place after they graduate.

 - Each student must engage in a full-time (approximately 40 hour/week) internship for 10 weeks

 - Each internship must be on-site (working remotely is not permitted)

 - Each internship must have a designated site supervisor

 - Internships must be in the government or non-profit sector working toward civic/community engagement and the common good

-- Internships are not permitted with a political campaign
+- Internships are not permitted with electoral political campaigns

 - A MANDATORY cohort training takes place after spring semester wraps up, typically the week after CSB/SJU commencement.